scikit-hep/uproot3/documentation.md

 fNbytesName = ?
 fUnits = 4 ?
 fCompress = Compression(Can be set manually while writing ROOT file)
-fSeekInfo = Points to first key
+fSeekInfo = Points to first key = Where branch informations end
 fNbytesInfo = fNBytes of first key
 fUUID = Identifier unique to each ROOT file

 ## TKey
 There is a streamer key, a header key and 1 more key.
+The streamer key has the same fClassName, fName and fTitle for all files.

 Starting point = fSeekInfo
 fNbytes = fNbytesInfo = fObjlen + fKeylen = Number of bytes occupied by this TKey